Can Bladder Leaks and Urinary Incontinence Be Cured?

 Learn more about Axonics Therapy

-There may not be a cure for overactive bladder, but the minimally invasive Sacral Neuromodulation system is an effective method for restoring normal bladder functioning.
+So can OAB be cured?
+There may not be a cure for overactive bladder, but the minimally invasive Sacral Neuromodulation system is an effective method for restoring normal bladder function.
 To see if this therapy is right for you, read more about the Axonics Therapy today.

 Disclaimer: Axonics does not provide medical advice, diagnosis or treatment.
 The contents of this website are for informational purposes only and are not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.